Pack Your Carry-on Right: 21 things you shouldn’t forget

 Make sure you’re prepared.

-In my previous post on how to make for a more comfortable international flight, I talked about the importance of cleaning your area.
+In a previous post on how to be more comfortable on an international flight, I talked about the importance of cleaning your area.

 I really like these wipes because they are small and individually wrapped.
 This makes them especially convenient to pack in your carry-on or a small bag.